 A few parks with fewer bugs:

-We're can't promise there won't be any pesky insects...but here are some places to go where you're less likely to need that bug spray!
+While we can't promise there won't be any pesky insects...here are some places to go where you'll be less likely to need bug spray!
 These particular parks tend to have fewer biting insects because of their geologic and meteorologic conditions.

 Beaver Creek Valley State Park